sasky/silverstripe-admin-google-map/README.md

 silverstripe-admin-google-map
 =============================

-Display a Google Map in the Silverstripe CMS admin to set latitude and longitude data
+This is a very basic module for getting a Google Map into the Silverstripe CMS.

+It provides a map with a draggable pin that, upon being moved, updates latitude and longitude CMS fields.